hyphacoop/remote/index.md

 _Get answers to your questions about remote work_

 We are offering free 30 minute 1-on-1s to help strategize/address specific questions you have on transitioning to remote work.
 Just email us at [hello@hypha.coop](mailto:hello@hypha.coop) to set up a time.

-### Jitsi Videoconferencing
-_Use of our hosted videoconferencing infrastructure_

-See below for our descriptions of how we use [video conferencing](#videoconferencing) software.

-Anyone is welcome to host a call on our Toronto-hosted Jitsi instance.
-All you need to do to use it is:

-1. Visit [https://jitsi.hypha.coop](https://jitsi.hypha.coop) in your browser
-2. Type any name for a room (this will become part of the URL), or use the suggested one, and press "GO"
-3. Have your meeting!

 ### WhatsApp Discussion Group
 _Join our "#COVID19Toronto Remote" discussion group_